ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

 It may be helpful to explore a larger radius if it is expected that cell types interact through long-range interactions.
-However, during the covariation task immediate neighbors typically capture the strongest signal, while a larger radius averages the signal from a more significant number of cells, potentially diluting the signal.
+However, during the covariation task, immediate neighbors typically capture the strongest signal, while a larger radius averages the signal from a bigger number of cells, potentially diluting the signal.
 Therefore, we recommend running NiCo with R=0.

-Perform neighborhood analysis across direct neighbors (juxtacrine signaling, R=0) of the central niche cell type.
+Perform neighborhood analysis across direct neighbors (juxtacrine signaling, R=0) of the central niche cell type by setting inputRadius=0.

 To exclude cell types from the neighborhood analysis, add celltype names to the list removed_CTs_before_finding_CT_CT_interactions.
 In the